bootstrap-styled/rsg-components/docs/getting-started.md

+## Features

-- Use these components to create new layout for your documentation.
+- Create new layout for your documentation.
 - Work with UI from [Bootstrap Styled](https://bootstrap-styled.yeutech.io/bootstrap-styled) ecosystem
-- New layout and design default theme.
+- 1 new designed layout and default theme.
-- Using theme variables, all layout can be reconfigured.
+- Using **theme** variables, all layout can be reconfigured.

-**For organizations or group of projects**:
+**Create per project layout for your organizations or group**:

-Create a packages for your groups/organizations with react-styleguidist configuration and default bootstrap styled layout.
+Create a packages for your groups or your organizations with [react-styleguidist](https://react-styleguidist.js.org/) configuration and use [Bootstrap Styled](https://bootstrap-styled.github.io/bootstrap-styled/) to create your layout ([Read more](https://rollup-umd.github.io/documentation)).